charlesmchen/WeView2/whyWeView2.md

 <!-- TEMPLATE START -->

-* When using iOS Auto Layout you need to manage considerations such as _constraint priority, constraint sufficiency, constraint conflicts (ie. over-constrained layouts), ambiguous layout, nearest common ancestors_, etc.  It is easy to run afoul of these issues and they greatly complicate refactoring and redesign.
-None of those problems apply to WeView v2.
+* When using iOS Auto Layout you need to manage considerations such as _constraint priority, constraint sufficiency, constraint conflicts (ie. over-constrained layouts), ambiguous layout, nearest common ancestors_, etc.  These issues also complicate refactoring and redesign.
 * _Here's a simple code comparison_, based on Apple's sample code that centers a button at the bottom of it's superview bounds with 20pt spacing.

 ![Layout Snapshot](images/snapshot-5B46EB1B-30D4-4FAE-8BC7-D76FA3BBE6CA-34104-00011AA1BCCB403A.png)